fotrimzi/mkdocs-showcase/docs/tables.md

 ```

 !!! important
-    Conflict with `macros` plugin, so must be declared before `macros`.
+    Conflict with `macros` plugin, so must be declared before it.

 ## Usage